AstreaTSS/PYTHIAWebsite/docs/index.md

 ## Dice

 PYTHIA supports using and managing dice through the bot (for both players and staff), allowing for convenient dice rolling and management.
-The system supports standard dice notation
+The system supports standard dice notation.

 <figure markdown>
   ![An example of a dice roll.](dice_roll.png)